spelunky-fyi/overlunky/docs/script-api.md

 - [`SPEECH_BUBBLE`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.SPEECH_BUBBLE) ON::SPEECH_BUBBLE
 \
 Params: `Entity speaking_entity, string message`\
-Runs before any speach bubble is created, even the one using `say` function\
+Runs before any speech bubble is created, even the one using `say` function\
-Return behavior: if you don't return anything it will execute the speach bubble funcion normally with default message\
+Return behavior: if you don't return anything it will execute the speech bubble function normally with default message\
-if you return empty string, it will not create the speach bubble at all, if you return string, it will use that instead of the original
+if you return empty string, it will not create the speech bubble at all, if you return string, it will use that instead of the original\
+This first script to return string (empty or not) will take priority, the rest will receive callback call but the return behavior won't matter
 - [`TOAST`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=ON.TOAST) ON::TOAST
 \
 Params: `string message`\
 Runs before any toast is created, even the one using `toast` function\
-Return behavior: if you don't return anything it will execute the toast funcion normally with default message\
+Return behavior: if you don't return anything it will execute the toast function normally with default message\
-if you return empty string, it will not create the toast at all, if you return string, it will use that instead of the original message
+if you return empty string, it will not create the toast at all, if you return string, it will use that instead of the original message\
+This first script to return string (empty or not) will take priority, the rest will receive callback call but the return behavior won't matter
 ### SPAWN_TYPE
 - [`LEVEL_GEN`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=SPAWN_TYPE.LEVEL_GEN) SPAWN_TYPE_LEVEL_GEN
 \